READ FROM OUR BACK

 City Limits, by Brett Rutherford — Another long out-of-print early book by Brett Rutherford, this chapbook's title poem is a nine-part cathartic recollection of the author's calamitous last days in San Francisco in 1967, culminating in a police riot on Halloween night.
-During his first two years in New York City, this poem-in-progress was Rutherford's most-read work at readings.
+During his first two years in New York City, this poem-in-progress was Rutherford's most-performed work at readings.
 Still reflecting the influence of Whitman and Ginsberg, these poems now count as "juvenilia," but here they are, warts and all.
-(NEW 09/2010)
+We all start somewhere.

 In the Shadows, by Barbara A. Holland.
 A chapbook of ghost poems and elegies, including Barbara's frequently-asked for poem about the ghost haunting St. Mark's Church in the Bouwerie in New York City.
 (NEW 12/2009)